jkremser/spark-operator-image-tool/docs/source/checks.md

 ### Basic Mode
-When running the soit in the basic mode (default) and you image passes the test, you should end-up with following output:
+When running the soit in the basic mode (default) and your image passes the test, you should end-up with following output:

 ```console
 [ ✓ ] ...
 File /launch.sh should be present on the image